 This can be done in four ways: by entering a plea deal, participating in a diversion program, finishing misdemeanor probation, or by establishing that there are no felony elements in the crime in the case of “wobbler” charges.

 The 3 Stages of the Criminal Court Process for a Misdemeanor

 When an officer or a citizen decides to file a misdemeanor charge, the charging document is the next step.
 Most of the time, the officer or citizen who files the complaint has to give enough facts for probable cause.
 This means that the judge who looks at the complaint has to decide that it is likely that a crime happened.
 When this happens, a warrant or a summons will be sent out.

 A warrant to arrest someone is a court order to do so.
 Most of the time, sheriffs serve them, but if you have a warrant, the police can hold you and take you to jail.
 A criminal defense attorney can help the accused escape jail time by negotiating the bond price or if a warrant is recalled.

 Appearing in Court for the Arraignment

 The first court appearance is known as an arraignment.
 This is your chance to make a case.
-A “not guilty” plea is often entered at arraignment in most cases.
+Before a criminal conviction, a “not guilty” plea is often entered at arraignment in most cases.
 Defendants in criminal cases have several legal protections that can be explained by criminal defense lawyers.